mohdbakheet/phydyn-preperation/README.md

 ```
 ### 3. Set Initial Conditions and Parameters

 Define the parametrs and initial conditions for each compartment and the parameter values.
+Here we assume that all model's parameters to be estimated
 ```r
 parms <- list(
   confparm('beta_TC',